-The following points are important in a discussion of acculturation and caring for oneself:
+The following points are important in a discussion of acculturation and caring for oneself.

-- Know that feeling unsafe is a normal part of adjusting to a new culture and that others are experiencing it or have experienced it too. - Keep in mind some of the good things you already have. - Be patient and remember that adaptation takes time. - Trauma can interfere with self-care; it can be noted that this topic will be discussed in upcoming groups. - Be realistic.
-You won't be able to accomplish all the things you want immediately.
-Learn to be constructive.
-If you encounter an unfavorable environment, don't put yourself in that position again.
-Be easy on yourself.
+- Know that feeling unsafe is a normal part of adjusting to a new culture and that others are experiencing it or have experienced it too. - Keep in mind some of the good things you already have. - Be patient and remember that adaptation takes time. - Trauma can interfere with self-care; it can be noted that this topic will be discussed in upcoming groups.